fenipr/Shibboleth/README.md

-# Shibboleth
+# Zabbix box
 *Creators: knightmare, mrb3n*

 <br>
 <br>
 Summary:
 <br>
-Starting out Shibboleth has open ports on tcp 80, and udp 623.
+Starting this box has open ports on tcp 80, and udp 623.
 I first started out with enumerating the web server.
 There was an unfamiliar CMS running called bootstapmade, with the FlexStart theme.
 Further enumeration I found some virtual hosts routing to a zabbix server which is an open source tool to monitor IT infrastructure.
 Looking at the unusual UDP port, I found